Steve Freer – Chairman

 Caroline is the Auditor General for Scotland from 2012 to 2020, during a period of significant growth in Scotland’s financial powers.
 She was responsible for auditing the Scottish Government and public bodies in Scotland and reporting to the Scottish Parliament.
 She is the accountable officer for Audit Scotland.

 Dr. Clive Grace O.B.E. – Board member

 Clive is former Director-General of the Audit Commission in Wales and Deputy Auditor-General.
-He is currently Chair of the BT Wales Board and a Non-Executive Director and Chair of the Audit Committee of Nominet, the steward of the .uk domain name system.
+He is currently Chair of the BT Wales Board.

 He is an experienced International Consultant, specialising in public services, governance and performance management.
 He has done extensive work on decentralisation, civil service reform and public services benchmarking in Tunisia, Nepal, Kosovo, and elsewhere.